alaindomissy/basespaceapp/README.md

 # basespaceapp
- *a template for builind basespace native apps*
+ *a template for building basespace native apps*

 ## Installation